go-task/task/docs/usage.md

 ```

 Preconditions can set specific failure messages that can tell
-a user what to do using the `msg` field.
+a user what steps to take using the `msg` field.

 If a task has a dependency on a sub-task with a precondition, and that
 precondition is not met - the calling task will fail.
-Adding `ignore_errors`
-to the precondition will cause parent tasks to execute even if the sub task
-can not run.
-Note that a task executed directly with a failing precondition
+Note that a task
-will not run unless `--force` is given.
+executed with a failing precondition will not run unless `--force` is
+given.

+Unlike `status` which will skip a task if it is up to date, and continue
+executing tasks that depenend on it a `precondition` will fail a task, along
+with any other tasks that depend on it.

 ```yaml
 version: '2'